Concord Mall (Delaware)

 Concord Mall is a shopping mall located north of the city of Wilmington in the unincorporated Brandywine Hundred area along U.S. Route 202.
 It is Delaware's third-largest shopping mall.
 A short distance south of the Pennsylvania border, it attracts shoppers from Pennsylvania and other neighboring states wishing to take advantage of tax-free shopping in Delaware.
 At its peak, the mall held approximately 95 stores.
-The mall's anchor tenants are Macy's and Boscov's, with H&M and a Macy's Home store serving as junior anchors.
-The mall is owned by CBL Properties.
+The mall's anchor tenants are Macy's and Boscov's.
+The mall is owned by Namdar Realty Group.

 Location

 The Concord Mall is located in an unincorporated area of northern New Castle County, Delaware, north of the city of Wilmington, 1 mi south of the Pennsylvania border.
 The mall is situated in a retail corridor along U.S. Route 202 (Concord Pike) between Wilmington and the Pennsylvania border.
 The Concord Mall is just south of the intersection between U.S. 202 and Delaware Route 92 (Naamans Road).
 Concord Mall is served by DART First State bus route 2, which provides service to Wilmington via Concord Pike.